autolab/Autolab/docs/lab.md

 - `previous_submissions_lookback`: The number of previous submissions to look back when calculating the score.
 By default, it is set to 1000.
 - `exclude_autograding_in_progress_submissions`: If set to `true`, the submissions that are currently being autograded will be excluded when passed into the `modifySubmissionScores` function.
 By default, it is set to `false`.

+The three arguments passed into the `modifySubmissionScores` function are:

+- `scores`: A hash that maps the problem name to the score.
+- `previous_submissions`: A list of previous submissions, sorted by submission time in descending order, it is an ActiveRecord object.
+- `problems`: A list of problems in the lab, it is an ActiveRecord object.

+For more information on how to use ActiveRecord, please refer to the [ActiveRecord documentation](http://guides.rubyonrails.org/active_record_querying.html).
+For the schema of the `Submission` and `Problem` models, please refer to the [Autolab Schema](https://github.com/autolab/Autolab/blob/master/db/schema.rb).

 To make this change live, you must select the "Reload config file" option on the assessment page.